ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 # Media embed

-The {@link module:media-embed/mediaembed~MediaEmbed} feature brings a basic support for embeddable, synchronous media in the editor content.
+The {@link module:media-embed/mediaembed~MediaEmbed} feature brings support for embeddable media (such as YouTube videos or tweets) in the editor content.

+Depending on configuration, it may require using services like [iframely](http://iframe.ly/) or [embed.ly](https://embed.ly/) to display content of these embedded media on your target website.
+Read more about [displaying embedded media](#displaying-embedded-media-on-your-website).

 ## Demo

-### Example URLs
+Example URLs:

 * <input class="example-input" type="text" value="https://www.youtube.com/watch?v=H08tGjXNHO4">
 * <input class="example-input" type="text" value="https://open.spotify.com/album/2IXlgvecaDqOeF3viUZnPI?si=ogVw7KlcQAGZKK4Jz9QzvA">